agmvandenenden/springcoarse/README.md

 # springcoarse

-This repo contains the examples for the troning for Spring and Hibernate
+This repo contains the examples for the training for Spring and Hibernate